The Sunnysiders

 The Sunnysiders were an American pop music trio, who enjoyed brief success in the mid-1950s.

 The group scored a hit with the song "Hey!
 Mr. Banjo", which reached No. 12 on the Billboard Hot 100 in 1955.
 The single's popularity prompted their label, Kapp Records, to issue a full-length album under the band's name; however, the group had only recorded three songs at the time, and so the 1955 LP Hey!
 Mr. Banjo is actually made up of tracks recorded by a group called The Happy Harts.

 Among the group's members were banjoists Freddy Morgan (1910–1970), Jad Paul, and singer Margie Rayburn, who later scored a top ten hit of her own in the US.
 Roy McGinnis was also a member of the group, and died on November 2, 2008.

 Morgan and Paul were members of Spike Jones and his City Slickers.
 Morgan, a rubber-faced comedian who had a featured role with the band in the film Fireman, Save My Child (1954), was also the co-composer of "Hey!
-Mr. Banjo" with Norman Milkin, another former group member.
+Mr. Banjo" with Norman Malkin, another former group member.